-On July 8, to be precise, my husband and I drove through crazy rush hour traffic to a little bookstore in Washington DC called Politics and Prose.
+Finally!
+The day came to drive through crazy rush hour traffic to a little bookstore in Washington DC called Politics and Prose.
 When we entered we were immediately greeted by copies of If You Can Keep It!
 (Metaxas also wrote Bonhoeffer and many other books.)

 As we waited I looked around to see who all were gathering.
 Lots of bookworms without a doubt.
-My husband, who is not a reader, said he felt quite out of his league and uncomfortable. lol Indeed, nearly everyone had their nose not so much in an electronic device, but a book, magazine or newspaper.
+Nearly everyone had their nose not so much in an electronic device, but a book, magazine or newspaper.
 I've never seen anything like it.
 Also, truth be told, I had a feeling this might be a tough crowd.

 Finally, I saw him!
 Eric Metaxas!
 He looks exactly like all of his pictures! (of course) He was introduced as a speaker and writer of varied talents, including 32 children's books (do I hear the Veggie Tales theme song?)